Canadian-Geospatial-Platform/stac-to-geocore/README.md

 ## STAC to GeoCore translation rules
 STAC items are  GeoJSON Features with a well-defined set of additional attributes (i.e., [GeoJSON features](https://datatracker.ietf.org/doc/html/rfc7946) + additional features).
-1. For STAC item fields that are essential and are not part of non-GeoJSON features
+1. Mandatory STAC item fields
  * **stac_version** ->  GeoCore 'features'
  * **id**: Do not put into GeoCore (it might be a conflict with the "id" in geocore geojson property)
  * **bbox**: Do not put into GeoCore
  * **links** -> GeoCore'properties' 'options'
  * **assets** -> GeoCore 'properties' 'options'.
  * **collection** ->GeoCore 'properties' 'parentIdentifier'
-2. For STAC item fields that are GeoJSON features
+2. STAC item fields that are GeoJSON inherited features
  * **type**
      * "type" ->  GeoCore 'features' 'type' ( always be 'feature" for item)
  * **geometry**